aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-token-ico-date-new-partners.md

 ## New schedule released

 Currently, CONDA has entered its private sale phase with a hard cap goal of 1 million Euros.
 During this stage (until April 1st), early birds can capture a 30 percent bonus!
 On April 1st CONDA is officially starting the so-called “whitelisting” stage for its pre- and crowd-sale investors.
 During that stage, investors’ wallets will be registered to enable future transactions.
-The public crowd-sale finally starts on June 6th and is open for two weeks until June 20th.
+The pre-sale then finally starts on June 4th and is open for a max. of 60 days or until the hardcap of 6 mio EUR reached, followed by the crowd-sale for up to 40 days or until the total hardcap is reached.

 ## New experts on board